-The three countries also differ in the amount of land devoted to agriculture.
-In Mexico, 12.7% of land is used for growing crops while 14.2 percent is set aside for pasture.1 About one-fifth of the United States is set aside for crops.2 By way of contrast, only seven percent of Canada's large land base is classified as agricultural, though this represents about three-quarters of the nation's potentially arable land.3 In fact, 88% of North America's agricultural land lies south of the Canadian border.
+contrast, only seven percent of Canada's large land base is classified as agricultural, though this represents about three-quarters of the nation's potentially arable land.
+In fact, 88 percent of North America's agricultural land lies south of the Canada/US border.

-As shall be seen below, the amounts of land devoted to forestry and agriculture in the three countries have profound implications for the sizes and directions of material flows within these sectors in the three countries.
+As will be seen below, the amounts of land devoted to forestry and agriculture in the three countries have profound implications for the size and direction of material flows within these sectors in the three countries.

-As the next two chapters will show, material flows analysis can provide a unique insight into the uses of materials within the forestry and agricultural sectors and their environmental implications during the last 25 years.
-However, because of the quality of the data now available and conceptual problems associated with material flow analysis, it is important to be cautious about its implications for policy.
+As the next two chapters will show, material flow analysis can provide a unique insight into the uses of materials within the forestry and agricultural sectors and their environmental implications during the last 25 years.
+However, because of the quality of the data now available and conceptual problems associated with material flow analysis at its present early stage of development, it is important to be cautious about its implications for policy.
 For example, while many aspects of both sectors were explored, it proved impossible at this point to bring in information on energy and pesticide use, both of which have significant environmental impacts.
-Despite these limitations, the preliminary
+Despite these limitations, the preliminary results presented in the next two chapters reveal patterns of material use not always apparent from monetary data, thereby demonstrating the promise of the methodology.